malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 while the p2gg crystal is split across two clusters.
 ](../Projects/MLCrystals/figures/dim_reduction_sorted_UMAP.svg){#fig:dim_reduction_sorted_UMAP width=85%}

-Using the UMAP algorithm is excellent for visualisation showing an excellent correlation between the labelled clusters and the visualisations.
+Using the UMAP algorithm is useful for visualisation showing an excellent correlation between the labelled clusters and the visualisations.
 In this case where we have the opportunity to confirm the clustering with a labelled dataset, we can be confident the clusters from the UMAP dimensionality reduction match the labelled clustering.
-However, when performing the dimensionality reduction the UMAP algorithm can artificially create tears in clusters and additionally increase the density of points for each cluster.
+However, when performing dimensionality reduction the UMAP algorithm can artificially create tears in clusters and increase the density of points for each cluster.
+These unusual behaviours of the UMAP algorithm are shown in @fig:umap_demo, where the two Gaussian functions in @fig:classification_demo have been transformed into an abstract shape, with large distances between points which were close together and increasing the density of some points so they overlap.
-The increased density of points is present for the liquid, with @fig:dim_reduction_sorted_UMAP having a nice clustering of all the liquid configurations, while the Principal Component Analysis (@fig:dim_reduction_PCA) visualises the liquid as covering all the phase space.
+The increased density of points is also present in @fig:dim_reduction_sorted_UMAP, where all the liquid configurations are grouped together, contrasted with the PCA dimensionality reduction (@fig:dim_reduction_PCA) where the liquid configurations cover the entire configuration space.
-These issues which make UMAP unsuitable for clustering have been documented for the similar t-SNE algorithm [@Maaten2008;@Schubert2017;@Wattenberg2016;@Shekhar2016] with a consensus that these dimensionality reduction techniques should be used for visualisation and other algorithms used for clustering.
+These issues which make UMAP unsuitable for clustering have been documented for the similar t-SNE algorithm [@Maaten2008;@Schubert2017;@Wattenberg2016;@Shekhar2016] with a consensus that these dimensionality reduction techniques of t-SNE and UMAP, should be used for visualisation and alternative algorithms used for clustering.

+![Using the UMAP algorithm on two Gaussian clusters results in a highly distorted shape.
+](../Projects/MLCrystals/figures/umap_demo.svg){width=80% #fig:umap_demo}

 The visualisation of the dataset is important for three reasons.
 Firstly, the failure of the Principal Components Analysis